payola/Payola/docs/developer_guide.md

 ### Package cz.payola.domain.sparql

-Because the [SPARQL](http://www.w3.org/TR/rdf-sparql-query/) is used throughout the application (mainly in plugins) and queries are often programatically constructed, it's been decided to use object oriented query abstraction instead of string concatenation.
-So there are classes that somehow correspond to rules in the [SPARQL query grammar](http://www.w3.org/TR/rdf-sparql-query/#grammar).
+Because the [SPARQL](http://www.w3.org/TR/rdf-sparql-query/) is used throughout the application (mainly in plugins) and queries are often programmatically constructed, it's been decided to use object oriented query abstraction instead of string concatenation.
+Therefore, there are classes that somehow correspond to rules in the [SPARQL query grammar](http://www.w3.org/TR/rdf-sparql-query/#grammar).
 A query is built by composition of these classes; to obtain it's string representation, the `toString` method can be called on the `ConstructQuery` instance.
 As a benefit of this representation, `GraphPattern`s can be easily merged together, which wouldn't be that trivial if they were represented as strings.

 > The only supported query type is the CONSTRUCT, because other types weren't needed.
-However it's easy to implement them in similar fashion.
+However it's easy to implement them in a similar fashion.

 <a name="data"></a>
 ## Package cz.payola.data